 Over the last four years, we have worked alongside some talented designers and celebrities, who have each created a unique and individual bed design, for our Sealy Posturepedic Exquisite beds.
-These beds are auctioned on Trade Me during October and all proceeds are donated to the New Zealand Breast Cancer Foundation, with a minimum pledge of $25,000 each year.
-Check out the amazing designs, created in our previous campaigns below - and stand-by as we will announce our Sealybrity ambassadors for this year's campaign in September!
+These beds are auctioned on Trade Me during October and all proceeds are donated to the Breast Cancer Foundation New Zealand, with a minimum pledge of $25,000 each year.
+Check out the amazing designs, created in our previous campaigns below!

 “Pacific Island Princess”

 Silver Fern Maria Tutaia’s design is representative of Pacific Island females all over New Zealand.

 “I wanted to express a beautiful, strong, Island female with long, thick, luscious hair with the hibiscus flower highlighting her ethnic roots.”

 Well-known broadcaster, Stacey Morrison’s retro print of New Zealand is symbolic in a number of ways.
 “The colours remind me of my childhood and the addition of the Maori place names reflects our bicultural connection with the land.”

 Her husband wrote the incantation around the bed base and it’s a saying they repeat to their children every night and translates to - ‘The sky is calm, the earth is at peace, the whole world is tranquil.
 Peaceful sleep descends, rest in the knowledge you are surrounded by deep affection, love and serenity.
 Rest now, rest well, rest is yours.’

 Taking inspiration from the kitchen, Nadia’s design features a recipe for pancakes - her favourite weekend breakfast.

 “One of my amazing fans illustrated this recipe and sent me the picture which I have framed in my kitchen and I thought it would make a cool bed design – you’ll never lose the recipe when it’s printed on your bed!”